Curran Theatre: History

-American theatrical producer Homer Curran operated another theater with his name for several years, prior to building this Curran Theatre; however, the original Curran Theatre had various names before and after this time, whereas this Curran Theatre has never had another name.
+American theatrical producer Homer Curran operated another theater with his name for several years, prior to building this Curran Theatre; however, the original Curran Theatre (opened as the Cort Theatre in 1911) had various names before and after this time, whereas this Curran Theatre has never had another name.
 It opened in February 1922 and was initially a Shubert house.
 Later, it was a showcase for Theatre Guild presentations.
 Subsequently, it became closely associated with the San Francisco Civic Light Opera (CLO), which also operated the Los Angeles Civic Light Opera.
 The CLO obtained numerous prestigious bookings and produced their own shows, often with stars as the lead roles.

 Curran wrote the book for the musical Song of Norway and co-wrote the book for Magdalena.
 He eventually left San Francisco for Southern California, where he rented theatrical lighting.
 For many years, the San Francisco Opera performed its annual "Spring Opera" series at the Curran.

 In 1977, the Civic Light Opera shifted its operations to the Orpheum Theatre, and by the end of that year, Carole Shorenstein Hays and James M. Nederlander assumed operation of the Curran and launched their Best of Broadway season starting with John Raitt in the national tour of Shenandoah and including the West Coast debut of Annie.
 Later, Shorenstein changed the name of her organization to SHN.
 In 2015 Shorenstein left SHN, focusing her attention solely on the Curran.
 SHN no longer operates the Curran.

 The theatre closed in September 2015 for renovations.
 Work included new upholstery for seats, carpeting, mechanical and electrical systems as well as expanded and upgraded lobbies.
 While work was underway, the theatre presented non-traditional works in a series called Under Construction in which the audience entered and was seated on the stage.
 The Curran reopened January 25, 2017 with the musical Fun Home.